ELEVATE-Project/documents/src/docusaurus/docs/starting-a-session.md

 ### Configuring the Participants' Microphones

-1. Go to the **User Toggle List**.
+1. Go to the **User list toggle**.

 2. To mute the microphone, do any one of the following actions:

-* Tap the **Manage Users** icon and select **Mute All Users Except Presenter** to mute the participants' microphones.
+* Tap the **Manage users** icon and select **Mute all users except presenter** to mute the participants' microphones.

-* Tap the participant's name and select **Mute User** to mute a specific participant's microphone.
+* Tap the participant's name and select **Mute user** to mute a specific participant's microphone.

 ### Configuring the Webcam

 1. To turn on the webcam, tap the **Webcam** button.

-2. Tap **Start Sharing**.
+2. Tap **Start sharing**.
 Before turning on your webcam, you can change the webcam (you can use either your front or rear camera of your phone) and background.

    > :::note
    >* The webcam may turn on by default.
    >* To change your webcam and background, tap the **Webcam** button, make changes, and close the window.

-3. To turn it off, tap the **Webcam** button and tap **Stop Sharing**.
+3. To turn it off, tap the **Webcam** button and tap **Stop sharing**.

 ### Checking the Quality of Your Internet Connection

-The **Connection Status** icon located on the top portion of the window indicates the quality of your internet connection.
+The **Connection status** icon located on the top portion of the window indicates the quality of your internet connection.

 ### Disabling Session Recording